emqx/emqx-docs/en_US/observability/alarms.md

 {% endemqxee %}

-## Obtain Alarms
+## Get Alarms

-EMQX provides you with various ways to obtain alarms and check the detailed alarm formation.
-One way is to access the alarms on EMQX Dashboard, where you can view a list of active or historical alarms.
+EMQX provides you with various ways to get alarms and check the detailed alarm formation.
+One way is to view the alarms on EMQX Dashboard, where you can view a list of active or historical alarms.
 However, it is only a central place for easy access to an overview of alarms that have been triggered.
 Another way is to subscribe to system topics through MQTT to receive real-time notifications of alarms with detailed alarm information.
-Alarms can also be obtained from the log or via HTTP API.
+Alarms can also be accessed from the log or via HTTP API.

 ### View Alarms in Dashboard